Ahmed and Paribanou: Summary

 One of the Islamic kings of India had three sons, namely Houssain (Husayn), Ali, and Ahmed (Ahmad), and a niece named Nouronnihar (Nur al-Nahar).
 Prince Ahmed was the youngest brother after Houssain and Ali.
 The three brothers, each in love with Princess Nouronnihar were sent away for a year to find an object for the Sultan to win her hand.
 The oldest, Ali found a magic carpet of wondrous locomotive powers.
 Houssain found an ivory tusk that had the power to find anyone as they are.
 Ahmed was equally blessed in the ownership of a magic apple, that had the power to heal anyone of any sickness.
 On return to their kingdom, their father found each of their objects equally special and proposed an archery contest to determine the winner.
 Ahmed overshot his arrow and lost it, leading to his eldest brother (Ali) marrying Nouronnihar.
-Broken hearted, Admed went on a journey to find his lost arrow where he found the fairy Paribanou (Peri Banu), whom he quickly wedded upon her request.
+Broken hearted, Ahmed went on a journey to find his lost arrow where he found the fairy Paribanou (Peri Banu), whom he quickly wedded upon her request.
 Their post-wedding festivities lasted six months and Ahmed found himself missing his father.
-The Sultan found himself suspicious of his sons whereabouts when he was not in their court and sent a sorceress to investigate.
-After learning of Ahmeds marriage to the fairy Paribanu he tested them both by giving them impossible tasks, including a tent that cover a whole army when spread.
+The Sultan found himself suspicious of his son's whereabouts when he was not in their court and sent a sorceress to investigate.
+After learning of Ahmed's marriage to the fairy Paribanu, he tested them both by giving them impossible tasks, including a tent that cover a whole army when spread.
 The fairytale ends with Ahmed being proclaimed Sultan.